March 30, 2018

 Somehow or other we managed to slip under the radar or through the cracks or over the transom, or maybe it was just an outright mistake, but our entry to the Bay Area Maker Faire was accepted again this year.
 We don't think the Maker Faire people can take it back, even after they find out our homebuilt automobile runs on ordinary pump gas.
 A cursory inspection of the other accepted entries found no other Locosts, but the Maker Faire will no doubt feature a range of vehicles from electric dune buggies to electric trucks to electric motorcycles.
 So lots of variety.
 You should check it out.

 In our last episode we entertained the idea of taking on a new project, with the aim of preparing our Locost for the Maker Faire.
 None of the projects we discussed seemed feasible, but since that's been the case for everything we've done so far, we decided to tackle the exhaust, because we like cutting, grinding, and welding metal.
 The only downside would be the new exhaust likely wouldn't fit.
-In consideration of this, we decided to build a complete new exhaust rather than try to modify the old one, which would allow us to re-install the old exhaust after the new one didn't fit.
+In consideration of this, we decided to build a completely new exhaust rather than try to modify the old one, which would give us the option of re-installing the old exhaust after the new one didn't fit.

 The problem with building an exhaust that fits is that you can't measure the exhaust.
 You could if it was straight, but it's not.
 It bends everywhere.
 You'd have to measure it in three dimensions.
 One dimension is hard enough.
 Building the exhaust the first time was easier because we could build it to approximately the right size, and then fit the rest of the car around it.
 This time we'd have to do the opposite.
 We decided the only chance we had to get it right would be to build the exhaust in two pieces, hang each piece on the car, and only then connect the two with the proper length of pipe.